TheSHEEEP/godotccd/README.md

 Hence I decided to implement [libccd](https://github.com/danfis/libccd), which is fast, very lightweight and has a license fitting Godot's own.

 ### How to build?
+Note that I build for linux 64bit release in this guide, but you can change those options, of course (check the [build system documentation](https://docs.godotengine.org/en/3.1/development/compiling/introduction_to_the_buildsystem.html)).
+I don't see a reason why this module wouldn't work on any other desktop platform.

 1. Check out the repo
 2. Initialize the submodules: